denoland/dotland/public/posts/deno-in-2020.md

 experience to all editors that can talk LSP protocol.
 It leads to third revamp of vscode_code that is still work-in-progress.

-TypeScript 4.1 (add to previous months when TS was bumped) Canary builds Deno_runtime crate - build your own deno

 **Releases that month:**

 - [1.6.0](https://github.com/denoland/deno/releases/tag/v1.6.0)